Baptist Preparatory School

 The Baptist Preparatory School (or Baptist Prep) is a private, independent college preparatory, preschool, elementary, and junior/senior high school Christian school in Little Rock, Arkansas, United States.
-Founded in 1981, The Baptist Preparatory School via its Lower School and Upper School provide Christian-based education to more than 550 students annually in kindergarten through grade 12.
+Founded in 1981, The Baptist Preparatory School via its Lower School and Upper School provide Christian-based education to more than 720 students annually in kindergarten through grade 12.

-The Baptist Preparatory School
+History

+It was formerly known as Arkansas Baptist Schools, with the high school component being Arkansas Baptist High School.

+Composition

 The Baptist Preparatory School serves as the private school that consists of the two campuses: